MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/port-chrome-extension.md

 ---
 # Port a Chrome extension to Microsoft Edge

 Microsoft Edge allows you to port your Chrome extension to Microsoft Edge with minimal changes.
 The Extension APIs and manifest keys supported by Chrome are code-compatible with Microsoft Edge.
-For a list of APIs supported by Microsoft Edge, navigate to [API support](./api-support.md).
+For a list of APIs supported by Microsoft Edge, see [API support](./api-support.md).

 To port your Chrome extension, complete the following steps.